-Pricing for Outlander PHEV starts at $42,998 MSRP for the SE S-AWC price line – a remarkable value, considering the suite of sophisticated technological advancements and advanced engineering found in every price line.
+Pricing for Outlander PHEV starts at $42,998 MSRP for the SE S-AWC price line – a remarkable value, considering the suite of sophisticated technological advancements and advanced engineering.

-SE S-AWC includes a myriad of standard features, most notably Blind Spot Warning and Rear Cross Traffic Alert, Smartphone Link Display Audio with Android AutoTM and Apple CarPlay, Power Driver’s Seat, FAST-Key, SiriusXM® Satellite Radio, 18-inch alloy wheels, Rearview Camera, Heated and Power Folding Side-View Mirrors, Variable Intermittent Rain-Sensing Front Wipers with De-Icer, Seven Airbags, Heated Front Seats, and much more.
+SE S-AWC includes a myriad of standard features, most notably Blind Spot Warning and Rear Cross Traffic Alert, Smartphone Link Display Audio with Android AutoTM and Apple CarPlay, Power Driver’s Seat, FAST-Key Entry & Ignition System, SiriusXM® Satellite Radio, 18-inch Alloy Wheels, Rear-view Camera, Heated and Power Folding Side-view Mirrors, Variable Intermittent Rain-Sensing Front Wipers with De-Icer, Seven Airbags, Heated Front Seats, and much more.

-The SE Touring Package, which brings the MSRP to $45,998 and adds Power Sunroof, Premium Leather Seating surfaces, Power Front Passenger Seat, Heated Steering Wheel, LED Headlamps and LED Fog Lamps.
+The SE Touring Package, which brings the MSRP to $45,998, adds Power Sunroof, Premium Leather Seating Surfaces, Power Front Passenger Seat, Heated Steering Wheel, LED Headlamps and LED Fog Lamps.

-At the top of the line sits GT S-AWC, a premium offering at $49,998 MSRP and includes these additional items: Forward Collision Mitigation with pedestrian detection, Adaptive Cruise Control, Lane Departure Warning, Multi-View Camera System, Power Liftgate, Rockford-Fosgate® Audio, Auto High Beams and a 1,500-Watt Power Inverter.
+At the top of the line sits GT S-AWC, a premium offering at $49,998 MSRP and includes these additional items: Forward Collision Mitigation with Pedestrian Detection, Adaptive Cruise Control, Lane Departure Warning, Multi-View Camera System, Power Liftgate, 710-Watt Rockford-Fosgate® Audio, Auto High Beams and a 1,500-Watt Power Inverter.

-The 2018 Outlander PHEV comes with a fully transferable 10-year/160,000-km powertrain and battery limited warranty as well as a fully transferable 5-year /160,000-km comprehensive warranty, and 5-year unlimited mileage roadside assistance.
+The 2018 Outlander PHEV comes with a fully transferable 10-year/160,000-km powertrain and battery limited warranty as well as a fully transferable 5-year /100,000-km comprehensive warranty, and 5-year unlimited kilometre roadside assistance.

-The highlight of the all-new Outlander PHEV is the use of Mitsubishi Motors’ sophisticated PHEV system.
-It uses two full-time, high-output electric motors separately mounted at the front and rear axles to instantly supply torque on demand for incredibly responsive performance with agile all-wheel drive.
+The highlight of the all-new Outlander PHEV is the use of Mitsubishi Motors’ sophisticated Plug-in Hybrid Electric Vehicle system.
+It uses two full-time, high-output electric motors separately mounted at the front and rear axles to instantly supply torque on demand for incredibly responsive performance with agile four-wheel drive.
 The front electric motor is positioned transaxle-style on the left side of the gas engine and has an output of 60 kW.
-The front motor is smaller and lighter with a higher output enhanced version of the permanent magnet synchronous electric motor used in the Mitsubishi i-MiEV.
+The front motor is smaller, lighter and higher-output enhanced version of the permanent magnet synchronous electric motor used in the Mitsubishi i-MiEV.